-Sorghum, White Millet.
+Sorghum, White Millet

 How to select

-The jowar grains should be clean, dust free and without any infestations or foul odor.
-It is better to opt for organic grains, if possible.
+• The jowar grains should be clean, dust free and without any infestations or foul odour.

 How to store

-Store jowar in an airtight container and keep it in a cool and dry place.
+• Store jowar in an airtight container and keep it in a cool and dry place.

-• The plant is very high in fiber and iron, with a fairly high protein level as well.
-This makes it well suited to its use as a staple starch
+• The plant is very high in fibre and iron, with a fairly high protein level as well.
+This makes it well suited for use as a staple starch.